Help us understand our audience.

 What factors drove success?

-• A comprehensive approach to student success anchored in trusting relationships with advisors: The ASAP model combines a series of evidence-based practices to help students confront financial, logistical, and academic obstacles to graduation.
+• Supports anchored in trusting relationships with advisors: The ASAP model combines a series of evidence-based practices to help students confront financial, logistical, and academic obstacles to graduation.
 All supports are anchored by its 150:1 advisor-student ratio, which is less than half of the average ratio at community colleges nationwide.

-• A bold initial public investment: The Center for Economic Opportunity (CEO), created by Mayor Bloomberg's administration, was established to invest in promising but not-yet-proven strategies to improve rates of upward economic mobility.
+• Bold initial public investment: The Center for Economic Opportunity (CEO), created by then-Mayor Bloomberg's administration, was established to invest in promising but not-yet-proven strategies to improve rates of upward economic mobility.
 CUNY ASAP's initial three-year pilot was launched with an investment of $19.5 million from CEO.

-• An unwavering commitment to data collection and independent evaluation: From its launch, ASAP has committed to rigorous data collection and independent evaluation.
-In doing so, the program was consistently able to demonstrate its clear success to internal stakeholders and local government leaders.
+• Unwavering commitment to data collection and independent evaluation: ASAP has committed to rigorous data collection and independent evaluation since its launch.
+In doing so, the program consistently demonstrated its clear success to internal stakeholders and local government leaders.

 • Two major public investments to enable scale: After ASAP demonstrated strong results in its pilot phase, the de Blasio administration funded two different expansions.
-In 2012, the Center for Economic Opportunity provided $6.5 million annually though 2015, allowing ASAP to more than triple in size from 1,286 students to almost 4,400.
-In 2015, Mayor de Blasio invested an additional $77 million in ASAP, allowing ASAP to serve over 25,000 students per year by 2019.
+In 2012, the Center for Economic Opportunity provided $6.5 million annually through 2015, allowing ASAP to more than triple in size from 1,286 students to almost 4,400.
+In 2015, Mayor de Blasio invested an additional $77 million in ASAP, allowing ASAP to serve over 25,000 students per year by the academic year 2018 - 2019.

-• Full buy-in from campus leadership: Leaders at BCC integrated ASAP’s proven success practices across all staff divisions and operations, facilitating broad campus buy-in as each department revamped its processes and practices.
+• Full buy-in from campus leadership: Leaders at BCC integrated ASAP across all staff divisions and operations, facilitating broad campus buy-in as each department revamped its processes and practices.

 What were the major obstacles?